dlopesa/EXAM-PDF-MAKER/README.md

 # EXAM PDF Maker
-EXAM PDF Maker is a Python application that converts PowerPoint files to PDF and merges them into a single PDF file.
+EXAM PDF Maker is a Python application that converts PowerPoint and/or files to PDF and merges them into a single PDF file.

 #### In case you don't want to install python, you can just run the .exe file on this rep

 ## Features

 - Convert PowerPoint files to PDF
+- Convert Word files to PDF
 - Merge multiple PDF files into a single file

 ## Installation